voltagex/tplink-grab/README.md

 * output/{sha256sum of url} - WARC file used as cache

 ## TODO
+* Reduce amount of log spam - use https://gist.github.com/bdarnell/3118509 or similar

 * second_pass: grab all links to tarballs, deduplicate, write metadata to sqlite (HEAD requests?), compare with already downloaded tarballs (?)